struere deploy

 - Agent configurations (model, system prompt, tools)

-- Entity types and entities
+- Data types and data

 - Roles, policies, scope rules, and field masks